Be Clear On What You Need

 Think carefully about what you want.
 As a single person, you may now need more time and space for yourself.
 The reality is that at some point you might want to start dating.
 Consequently, an arrangement that permits you sufficient time to pursue a new relationship is to your benefit.
 It’s healthier for you.
 The positive outlook you gain from feeling there’s opportunity for a better life will have a correspondingly beneficial effect on your children.

-Additionally, if you meet another potential partner, that person may have a different feeling about children from yours, either generally or about your kids in particular.
+Additionally, if you meet another potential partner, that person may have a different feeling about children of yours, either generally or about your kids in particular.
 It may require a custody arrangement that gives you more freedom to make a new relationship work.

 Consider a custody plan that gives you enough latitude for growth, and then explore ways to negotiate that outcome successfully with the help of your attorney or a mediator.
 Don’t dig in your heels and insist on something you haven’t fully thought through.
 You may be breaking ground on what later turns out to be your own emotional grave.